Southport State High School Buildings: History

 Southport State High School (SHS) opened at its current 13.44ha (33.2ac) site on Smith Street, Gold Coast in 1955, separating from the Southport State School, which had included a secondary department (or 'high top') from 1916.
 Southport SHS demonstrates the growth in provision of secondary education across Queensland in the 1950s on new sites with increased facilities.
-The school retains two rare Hawksley prefabricated school buildings (Block B, 1955; Block E 1957–1958), covered walkways (1954-1961) that linked the 1950s buildings; retaining walls and railings; and assembly and sports areas; set within a generous landscaped site that exhibits organic site planning.
+The school retains one rare Hawksley prefabricated school building (Block E 1957–1958), covered walkways (1954–1961) that linked the 1950s buildings; retaining walls and railings; and assembly and sports areas; set within a generous landscaped site that exhibits organic site planning.
 The school has been in continuous operation since its establishment.

 The township of Southport evolved after its survey as a marine resort on the Crown Reserve at Nerang Creek Heads in 1874.
 Its first allotments were sold in April 1875 and the first of its many boarding houses opened in the following year.
 The sale of 180 marine villa sites on 13 March 1878 further stimulated Southport's growth as a popular resort for Darling Downs pastoralists and the elite of Brisbane and Ipswich.
 From 1879 visitors could reach Southport via a daily Cobb & Co coach from Brisbane and Ipswich, or via the steamer Iris from Brisbane to Southport twice weekly, or by the steamers Albert or Leonie.
 By the 1880s Southport had a permanent population of about 230, sufficient to justify the establishment of a primary school, which opened on 17 February 1880.

 From 1860 the Queensland Government played an important role in the provision of schools in Queensland, providing an alternative to church schools and private schools.
 The provision of schools was linked to the location and development of communities, the number of children within reach of particular locations, community expectations, and changing government policies regarding the best way to provide for the education of Queensland children.

 Southport continued to develop as a beachside holiday resort throughout the 1880s and 1890s, becoming Queensland's principal seaside resort.
-Its popularity with the colonial elite was boosted when Queensland Governor, Sir Anthony Musgrave (1883-8), established a holiday home there in 1884.
+Its popularity with the colonial elite was boosted when Queensland Governor, Sir Anthony Musgrave (1883–8), established a holiday home there in 1884.
 Its popularity with all classes of Queenslanders multiplied after the opening of the railway extension to Southport from Beenleigh, in 1889, gave them easier access.
 By 1901, Southport's permanent population was 1230, which trebled in the peak holiday season.